 down in the late afternoon and early evening.
 Expect this objective risk to be

 greater in the warmest months of July and August but possible year round.
+Warm

 The months of August, September, January, February and March are less stable ; resulting in 70% of the cancellations and adverse weather for the year.

 Can we be wrong?
 OF COURSE, WE CAN BE WRONG.
-Mauna Kea is a high mountain and like all high mountains it has a measure of unpredictable weather.
-If we make the trip your odds of encountering adverse weather is about 1/25 according to our trip logs.
+Mauna Kea is a very high mountain and like all high mountains it has it's measure of unpredictable weather.
+If we decide to make the trip your odds of encountering adverse weather is about 1/25 according to our trip logs.
 We do not cancel our trips solely due to a few high clouds or a bit less than perfect stargazing conditions.
 We do cancel when we think that summit is likely to obscured, there is a low probability of a scenic experience, the conditions might be dangerous or when the road is likely to be closed.